barnazaka/CrossLynk_Boba/README.md

 # CrossLynk_Boba

 ## Overview
-CrossLynk_Boba is a decentralized application (dApp) built on the Boba Network that enables seamless asset management and transfers across multiple blockchain networks.
+CrossLynk_Boba is a decentralized application (dApp) that will be built on the Boba Network which will enable seamless asset management and transfers across multiple blockchain networks.
 By leveraging Boba’s unique cross-chain capabilities, users can easily manage their digital assets in a secure and user-friendly environment.

 ## Features
 - **CrossLynk_Boba Transfers**: Effortlessly transfer assets between different blockchains.